The benefits and uses of Kinesio tape in rehabilitation and athletic settings

 This can be beneficial with acute and chronic injury as well as recovering from strenuous exercise and training.

-Kinesio tape can be placed on and around closed scars for a multitude of reasons such as improving aesthetics, decreasing pain and improving pliability of the scar.
-Scars that are present after an injury or surgical procedure become an interruption in the skin’s layers which affect how the soft tissue in and around it contracts and stretches.
-This can affect your range of motion of the associated area, which can also have an effect on your strength.
+Kinesio tape can be placed on and around closed scars for a multitude of reasons such as improving aesthetics, decreasing pain and improving the pliability of the scar.
+Scars that are present after an injury or surgical procedure become an interruption in the skin’s layers which affects how the soft tissue in and around it contracts and stretches.
+This can affect your range of motion in the associated area, which can also have an effect on your strength.

 Taping over and/or around a closed scar introduces a shearing or massage effect to all the layers of the scar.
 With this, we can also affect the surrounding tissue and have an effect on the overall movement of the associated extremity or region.
 The goal here is to encourage proper alignment of the tissues affected in and around the scar.
 It is important to know you should not place tape over open wounds or immature scars that are less than six weeks post-injury.